RatherRude/Elite-Dangerous-AI-Integration/readme.md

 ## Troubleshooting

 1. You can remove `config.json` to reset the GUI to its default values.
 2. You need to set certain key bindings so the AI is able to trigger the corresponding action.
-In case you forgot a key a log file will be created which tells you which keys are missing.
-(EDAI.log)
+In case you forgot a key the integration the AI will tell you to register the missing keybinding.
+The integration will also list a warning at the top of the output window for each missing key.

 # Contact
 * Join Discord Server: https://discord.gg/9c58jxVuAT